Updated entry requirements effective 2 April 2022

 - Food unfit for human consumption.

-- Matches which contain white or yellow phosphorus.
+- Matches that contain white or yellow phosphorus.

 - Prepared opium and pipes or other utensils for use in connection with the smoking of opium or other narcotic drugs.